basilfx/TRADFRI-Hacking/README.md

 I have confirmed that you can dump the flash, erase the device and load it again, and the light bulb will still work.

+An analysis of the firmware encountered in the GU10 light I bougth can be found in [FIRMWARE.md](FIRMWARE.md).

 ## Custom firmware
 The chip is a normal Cortex M4.
 You can flash it with anything.
 As a starting point, you could take a look at [this pull request](https://github.com/RIOT-OS/RIOT/pull/8047) for RIOT-OS.
 To get started.